 The Muslim Brotherhood members and sympathizers, who are living in the United Kingdom, are facing a new challenge that further weakens the already falling structure of their organization.
-The British Home Office is currently working to ban Hamas movement as a terrorist organization.
-Outlawing Hamas will, consequently, raise questions about Muslim Brotherhood’s voiced support to Hamas, as well as the British deep state’s generous support to the Muslim Brotherhood organization.
-How the Muslim Brotherhood organization choose to handle the British decision will determine the future of the group.
+The British Home Office is currently working to ban the Hamas movement as a terrorist organization.
+Outlawing Hamas will, consequently, raise questions about the Muslim Brotherhood’s voiced support for Hamas, as well as the British deep state’s generous support to the Muslim Brotherhood organization.
+How the Muslim Brotherhood organization chose to handle the British decision will determine the future of the group.

-While the final decision to outlaw Hamas is pending the voting of the Parliament, during this week, it is highly likely that the decision will eventually be passed.
+While the final decision to outlaw Hamas is pending the voting of the Parliament, this week, it is highly likely that the decision will eventually be passed.
 Already, Hamas is partially designated as a terrorist organization in the UK.
-In 2001, the British government outlawed Al-Qassam Brigades, one of the most famous armed militia of Hamas.
-Also, Hamas as a whole is designated on the United States’ list of foreign terrorist organizations, since 1995.
-Even, the European Union labels Hamas as a terrorist organization in 2001.
+In 2001, the British government outlawed Al-Qassam Brigades, one of the most famous armed militias of Hamas.
+Also, Hamas as a whole has been designated on the United States’ list of foreign terrorist organizations, since 1995.
+Even, the European Union labeled Hamas as a terrorist organization in 2001.

 Hamas, also, targeted the Egyptian civilians and military troops in Sinai.
 Following the Arab Spring revolution in Egypt, in 2011, Hamas militia leaked into Sinai via illegal tunnels to benefit from the turmoil.
-When the Muslim Brotherhood group took power, in 2012, Hamas were given the green light to form terrorist organizations in Sinai, which targeted the Egyptian civilians and military officers there, in avenge for the overthrow of the Muslim Brotherhood regime in 2013.
+When the Muslim Brotherhood group took power, in 2012, Hamas was given the green light to form terrorist organizations in Sinai, which targeted the Egyptian civilians and military officers there, to avenge the overthrow of the Muslim Brotherhood regime in 2013.